Callback Contact +1 786 233 6668

 For Visa-Free Destinations, the score represents the maximum number of destinations out of a possible 227 that passport holders (in the case of citizenship programs) and/or residence permit holders (in the case of residence programs) can access without requiring a prior visa, by comparing the visa-free lists for each passport and/or permit selected in Steps 1 and 2 and ensuring that each destination is only counted once.
 Selecting the Global Access view displays the list of all the destinations that can be accessed without having to acquire a visa in advance, also indicated in dark blue on the map.

-For Approximate Total Minimum Investment, the US dollar equivalents of minimum investment amounts for each investment migration program selected are summed up, and investors can also choose to see the total in euros.
+For Approximate Total Minimum Investment, the US dollar equivalents of minimum investment amounts for each residence and/or citizenship program selected are summed up, and there is an option to see the total in euros.

 Note: All figures are rounded.